Fine Art Painting

 see: Best History Painters.

 (4) The elements of Volume and Space are concerned with how the painter creates depth and spatial relationships within the flat surface of the picture.
-Traditional painters do this by deploying the concept of linear perspective, as developed by Florentine Renaissance masters like Piero della Francesca, while others, such as Paul Cezanne and the Cubists Picasso, Braque and Marcel Duchamp, expressed space and volume by showing a range of overlapping "snapshots" of the same object as if viewed simultaneously from different viewpoints.
+Traditional painters do this by deploying the concept of linear perspective, as developed during the Florentine Renaissance by Piero della Francesca and others (see also the illusionistic techniques of quadratura and foreshortening), while Cubists like Picasso, Braque, Duchamp and Juan Gris, expressed space and volume by showing a range of overlapping "snapshots" of the same object as if viewed simultaneously from different viewpoints.
 Still others, like naive (naif) or primitive-style painters show objects not in their true-life naturalistic relationship to each other, but separately, from whatever angle best shows their characteristic features - this includes the flattened stylistic forms used, for instance, by the Egyptians.

-(5) The elements of Time and Movement concern how the viewer's eye is allowed to experience the picture, in terms of speed and direction, both for its narrative development (eg. in large-scale history murals), or its angular opportunities for study (eg. Cubist paintings depicting several "snapshots" of the same objects).
+(5) The elements of Time and Movement concern how the viewer's eye is allowed to experience the picture, in terms of speed and direction, both for its narrative development (eg. in large-scale history murals), its trompe l'oeil potential, or its angular opportunities for study (eg. Cubist paintings depicting several "snapshots" of the same objects).

 Painting Interpretation